jagreehal/workflow/docs/coming-from-neverthrow.md

 }
 ```

 TypeScript sees this as returning `{ user, org }` or throwing `unknown`.
-All the real errors—NOT_FOUND, PERMISSION_DENIED, TIMEOUT—are erased.
+All the real errors--NOT_FOUND, PERMISSION_DENIED, TIMEOUT--are erased.

 Both neverthrow and workflow fix this by making errors part of the return type.